Current Trainings

 Fee: $995

 This 40-hour course meets Efficiency Maine Heat Pump Installer Training requirements needed to qualify for rebates, financing, and sales leads.
 Using both classroom and hands-on lab instruction, it covers how to professionally install heat pump indoor units, outdoor units, and line sets.
 Students will get hands-on experience installing these state-of-the-art HVAC systems that are revolutionizing heating and cooling.
 Students successfully completing this course and KVCC’s separately offered EPA Section 608 Refrigerant Handling Course will qualify to work for the hundreds of Maine contractors installing tens of thousands of heat pumps each year.
 KVCC is an Efficiency Maine Registered Trainer for Heat Pump Installer Training.
-Students will need to come to class prepared with tools from the tool list linked above.
+Students will need to come to class prepared with tools from the tool list linked above. *New content – covers Low GWP-A2L flammable refrigerant training.

 Efficiency Maine scholarship – up to $500 after completing our Heat Pump Installer training, see all requirements here.